FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 Only the variant with "z = infinity" is achievable with MLRsearch.

-For example, for "max(r) = 2" variant, the following Search Goal instance should be used to get compatible Search Result:
+For example, for "max(r) = 2" variant, the following Search Goal instance should be used to get a compatible Search Result:

 - Goal Final Trial Duration = 60 seconds
 - Goal Duration Sum = 120 seconds
 - Goal Loss Ratio = 0%
 - Goal Exceed Ratio = 50%

-If the first 60 seconds trial has zero loss, it is enough for MLRsearch to stop measuring at that load, as even a second high-loss trial would still fit within the exceed ratio.
+If the first 60-second trial has zero loss, it is enough for MLRsearch to stop measuring at that load, as even a second high-loss trial would still fit within the exceed ratio.